 Your tankless water heater has the ability to control an external recirculation pump.
 Two modes are available, Energy Saver and Performance, which recirculate the water in plumbing system to provide hot water more quickly when a faucet is opened.
-Rheem offers a fully packages recirculation pump kit.
+Instructions for recirculation programming can be found on page 86.
+Rheem offers a fully packaged recirculation pump kit.
 See the Parts and Accessories catalog for more information